Silver hallmarks: United States

 In the early United States, no national assaying system was adopted, although the city of Baltimore did maintain its own assay office between 1814 and 1830.
 Prior to the general adoption of sterling silver as the standard of purity in 1868, silver was generally obtained from the melting of coins.
 Since these could vary considerably in purity, from around .750 millesimal fineness to around .900, silver known as "coin silver" varies in purity.
 Silver at that time was sometimes marked "COIN" or "PURE COIN", but can also be without a standard mark altogether.
 After the adoption of the sterling standard, pieces were marked with "STERLING", the number "925" or the notation "925/1000".

 The United States also had no date marking system.
 Because of this, some companies within the U.S., such as Tiffany, Reed & Barton and Gorham, adopted their own date marking systems.

 While American manufacturers did not apply assay marks, city marks or date marks, they did apply a maker's mark.
 This is generally not done today.
 The old hallmarks were as unique as today's logos, and disputes often arose when one company copied another's stamp.

 "The words "silver" and "sterling silver" describe a product that contains 92.5% pure silver.
 Silver products sometimes may be marked 925, which means that 925 parts per thousand are pure silver.
-Some jewelry described as "silver plate" has a layer of silver applied to a base metal.
+Some jewellery described as "silver plate" has a layer of silver applied to a base metal.
 "Coin silver" is used for compounds that contain 90% pure silver.
 According to the law, quality-marked silver also must bear the name or a U.S. registered trademark of the company or person that will stand behind the mark."